7 Adilah: Past Injustices

 Eshe nodded and then pointed to smoke drifting over the treetops from the east.
 “What is that?” she asked.

 “It’s smoke from Anne’s camp.
 She’s our friend.
 The women in her community are lovely, just like you.
 When you’re ready, you can get to know them.
-Everyone in this region of Beulah has been chosen to be here, not too far from Zion.”
+Everyone in this region of Beulah has been chosen to be here, not too far from the Eternal City.”

 The two women lingered, sharing the quietness together, until Harmony suggested it was time to head back.